-Huawei is fast becoming a household smartphone brand.
-There’s even a decent chance you’re reading this on one of its phones, seeing as the company is now the world’s third largest phone manufacturer at the time of writing.
+After a few short years, Huawei has become a household smartphone brand.
+There’s a decent chance you’re reading this on one of its phones, seeing as the company is the world’s largest phone manufacturer at the time of writing.
 If you’re using a Huawei phone, you might also be running all your apps on a Kirin system-on-a-chip (SoC) developed by HiSilicon, the Huawei-owned fabless semiconductor company based out of Shenzhen, China.
 Although that looks set to change in 2021 and beyond, which we’ll get into a little later.

 A quick history of HiSilicon

 Huawei is a veteran in the telecommunications business.
-The company was founded in 1987 by former People’s Liberation Army engineer Ren Zhengfei, which has weighed heavily on the U.S. government’s attitude towards the company — historically and even more recently with 2020’s trade embargo controversy.
+The company was founded in 1987 by former People’s Liberation Army engineer Ren Zhengfei.
+This fact has weighed heavily on the U.S. government’s attitude towards the company — historically and even more recently with 2020’s trade embargo controversy.